ASSASSIN’S CREED II REVIEW

 Ezio Auditore.
 Gosh it has a good ring to it.
 This is the best Assassin’s creed game in my opinion, with AC4 as a close second.
 Meet the Italian stud Ezio, a young man living in Renaissance Italy, who certainly knows how to kick ass.

 The game is made by Ubisoft Montreal (Oh Canada!) and was released in 2009.
 It is an open world stealth and combat game with seriously the best plot ever.
 If you haven’t played any of these games, go to the mall right now and buy all of them…except maybe the first one.
-Good story, but not really necessary to play – I would just google a quick plot summary for the first game, as it can be somewhat confusing going into number two without that knowledge.
+Good story, but not really necessary to play – I would just google a quick plot summary for that one.
 I heard they are making this series into a movie in 2016 – and oh boy am I excited for that.

 This game incorporates Desmond Miles – bartender turned time-traveller in his attempt to save the world.
 He uses a machine called the “animus” to live through the eyes of his assassin ancestors and learn their abilities and their histories.
 In this game he lives as Ezio Auditore, who joins an order of assassins to seek revenge against the Pazzi and Borgia families.
 Ezio begins the game as a young man who becomes an Assassin and eventually aligns with the famous Medici family.
 The game begins in Florence, Italy – but you also get to visit the hill town of Montereggini, the fields of Tuscany, the fortress of Forli (where you meet Caterina Sforza – oh my) and even Venice (or “Venezia” in Italian).